Discover folk - the CRM for people-powered businesses

 SMS: High-Open-Rate Touchpoints (Use Sparingly)

-Email: Personalize with Social Insights for One-two Punch
+Email: Use Social Insights for a One-Two Punch

 Expert Social Selling Tips from Founders and Sales Leaders